 In a way, Chism said, he sees a little bit of himself in his young crop of arms: a pitcher who relied on ball placement and keeping batters guessing, instead of pure gas, in order to retire batters.

 “I didn’t have the best stuff.
-I had to keep the hitters off balance,” Chism said of his pro pitching career, in which he posted a 14-11 record with a 2.27 ERA in 236 innings in 202 games in six years of affiliated ball with New York, making it as high as AA-Binghamton.
+I had to keep the hitters off balance,” Chism said of his pro pitching career, in which he posted a 14-11 record with a 2.27 ERA in 236 innings in 202 games in six years of affiliated ball with the Mets, making it as high as AA-Binghamton.

 “We don’t get guys who throw high 80s.
 We don’t get fixated on miles per hour.
 We look for location, good kids, and the ability to repeat their delivery.”